Protocentral/protocentral_sensything/docs/Advanced.md

+---
+menu: Advanced Sensything
+weight: 1 # smaller weights rise to the top of the menu
+---

 # Advanced

 This document is intended to help users set up the software environment of applications using Espressif ESP32.
 Through a simple step-by-step process to illustrate how to use ESP-IDF(Espressif IoT Development Framework).